Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 [img=guides/th14-gohei-dupe/button_state_chart_retry_time_n9.png, figtitle=A graph representation of a player's 9 gohei duping attempts on Benben's first non-spell with an average retry time of 31.4 frames., alt=A chart with the y-axis showing the button state and the x-axis showing time]

 The former image has a longer average retry time than the second image.
 This is due to two reasons:
-1. The player wants to carefully inspect whether the gohei dupe was successful or not.
+1. [hl2]The player wants to carefully inspect whether the gohei dupe was successful or not[/hl2].
 This takes some time to process as it may not be instantly very clear if you succeeded at the double gohei or not.
-    - If the player doesn't take enough time, they might misinterpret the number of goheis on-screen (e.g. thinking you got only 2 goheis instead of your actual 3 goheis) and despawn the goheis, only to realise that they wrongfully despawned the triple gohei.
+    - If the player doesn't take enough time, they might misinterpret the number of goheis on-screen (e.g. thinking you got only 1 gohei instead of your actual 2 goheis) and despawn the goheis, only to realise that they wrongfully despawned the double gohei.
-2. The player wants to ensure that all the goheis have despawned, so they wait out a time much longer than the despawn timer.
+2. [hl2]The player wants to ensure that all the goheis have despawned[/hl2], so they wait out a time much longer than the despawn timer.
     - Going too quickly may have the drawback where you haven't fully waited out the gohei despawn timer.
 When missing the gohei despawn timer, your goheis still stay on-screen, meaning you wasted one trial.

-[img=guides/th14-gohei-dupe/button_state_chart_youre_taking_too_short.png, figtitle=A graph representation of a player's failed second gohei duping attempt due to unfocussing for too little time., alt=A chart with the y-axis showing the button state and the x-axis showing time]
+[img=guides/th14-gohei-dupe/button_state_chart_youre_taking_too_short.png, figtitle=A graph representation of a player's [hl2]failed second gohei duping attempt[/hl2] due to [hl2]unfocussing for too little time[/hl2] at the despawn timer., alt=A chart with the y-axis showing the button state and the x-axis showing time]

-To get better at both aspects, there's not much of a trick other than getting a feeling for it: once you have done it enough times you will develop a natural feeling that will do it for you.
+To get better at both aspects, [hl2]there's not much of a trick other than getting a feeling for it[/hl2]: once you have done it enough times you will develop a natural feeling that will do it for you.

 #### Counting goheis
 [hr_minor]

-It may be hard to know if you got one, two or three goheis, so here are some ways you can tell how many you have:
+It may be hard to know if you got 1, 2 or 3 goheis, so here are some ways you can tell how many you have:
 1. You [hl2]hear a lot more noise[/hl2].
 Hit a boss with a single gohei and you hear a few damage ticks every second, but if you have two goheis or more you will hear more damage ticks.
 2. If you have some experience on a boss you can tell the [hl2]significant increase in damage[/hl2] that you are dealing.
 3. Visually, you will notice that [hl2]the gohei looks denser[/hl2].